Salem, Oregon

 - ILEAD is FREE.

-- 2025 event location is at the Boys & Girls Club of Salem - Knudson Branch in Salem, Oregon.
+- 2026 event location is back at the Boys & Girls Club of Salem - Knudson Branch in Salem, Oregon.

 - Open to any high school-aged youth living in Marion, Polk, and Linn Counties.

-- Choose your own adventure with our workshops at time of registration.
+- Choose your workshops at time of registration.
 See workshop descriptions in the blue tab below.
 Choose 1 workshop each Breakout Session.

 - Our Youth Committee leads the Opening and Closing sessions.
-We like to throw in a live deejay for vibe and don't forget our 5th Annual ILEAD IMPACT AWARDS.
+We like to throw in a live deejay for vibe and don't forget our 6th Annual ILEAD IMPACT AWARDS.
+Nomination deadline: February

 Workshops and Activities